Dodge Dakota Insurance Rates

 Rates are averaged for all Dodge Dakota models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a brief summary of the material that was presented in the illustrations above.
+The following items are a summary of the data that was covered above.

-• Policyholders who purchase increased levels of liability coverage will pay about $550 every year to go from 30/60 bodily injury limits to 250/500 limits
+• Drivers who purchase additional liability coverage will pay approximately $550 each year to raise limits from a low limit to the 250/500 level

 Rates by Driver Age